alluster/spaceshooters-unity-game/README.md

-# spaceshooters_unity_game
+# Spaceshooters game
-A tutorial game made with unity
+A tutorial game build with Unity.